-The device synchronizes with the engine of a commercial motor vehicle (CMV) to record driving time and monitors important information such as location, engine hours, vehicle movement, and miles driven.
+The ELD device synchronizes with the engine of a commercial motor vehicle (CMV).
+It records driving time and monitor critical pieces of information such as location, engine hours (how long the engine has been in operation), vehicle movement, and miles driven.

 In addition to reducing the cost and burden related to paperwork, ELDs can increase fleet productivity, compliance, and most importantly, driver safety.

 - Access to real-time data — ELDs provide a lifeline to data that can be used to increase overall fleet productivity and efficiency.